abdulbasit-dev/taski/README.md

-### PHP Task Assignment: Task Manager with Authentication (Using PDO and MySQL)
+### Updated README File: **Tasky: PHP Task Manager with Authentication (Using PDO and MySQL)**

 ---

 #### **Objective**

-Build a PHP-based Task Manager with authentication using MySQL as the database.
-The application will allow users to manage their tasks, including adding, editing, deleting, and searching tasks.
-The design will use Bootstrap for styling.
+Build a secure and user-friendly PHP-based Task Manager application with MySQL as the database.
+The application will allow authenticated users to manage their own tasks, including adding, editing, deleting, and searching tasks.
+The design will use Bootstrap for responsive and modern styling.

 ---